 “I always was more of a pop enthusiast” – Rebecca Lucy Taylor on Self Esteem

-After over a decade of life inside the indie-folk sphere with Slow Club, Rebecca Lucy Taylor has achieved a long-held ambition in creating an album loaded with bombastic pop bangers, raising a flippant two fingers to modern day expectations of sex, relationships and self-consciousness in the process.
+After over a decade of life inside the indie-folk sphere with Slow Club, Rebecca Lucy Taylor has achieved a long-held ambition in releasing an album loaded with bombastic pop bangers, raising a flippant two fingers to modern-day expectations of sex, relationships and self-consciousness in the process.

 Let’s go back to when the Self Esteem project first came to you.
 Did you have a good idea of what you wanted it to be from the start, or did it morph over time?

 For a long time, everything I couldn’t do in Slow Club was turning into a little overspill car park for my ideas.
 Being in a UK indie band over that time period, the music industry changed so much.
 I felt like someone who saw what would make sense to an audience, but there were these indie scene rules that you had to play by.
 And besides, things were bubbling along nicely enough.
 But I began thinking certain things to myself: I’m never going to get into bigger venues, I’m never going to be a bigger deal and my ambition is never going to be matched in reality.
 So, what would I enjoy doing more in these smaller venues and spaces?
 And I always was more of a pop enthusiast and wanted to dance and make art; I love costume and just all that shit you don’t get to do in an indie band.

 Towards the end of the Slow Club era, were you kind of putting things to one side – song ideas, inspirations, etc?

 Yeah, you can hear it in the Slow Club albums.
 I sort of fought a lot more for what I wanted in the early days, then I kind of got in my lane for album three and four – I knew what I was doing there by then and what worked.
 It used to be enough for me until I eventually felt really frustrated, so I had to do something.
 But still, Self Esteem was never something that I thought I’d do full-time.